apache/druid/docs/ingestion/native-batch-input-source.md

 Use the Combining input source only if all the delegates are _splittable_ and can be used by the [Parallel task](./native-batch.md).

 Similar to other input sources, the Combining input source supports a single `inputFormat`.
-Delegates that require an `inputFormat` must have the same input data format as their Combining input source.
+Delegate input sources that require an `inputFormat` must have the same format for input data.

 |Property|Description|Required|
 |--------|-----------|---------|